About our founder

 In my admissions consulting work, I provide cross-cultural coaching and interview training to a select handful of clients as they apply to top US, UK and European business and law school programs.
 I have also helped many clients secure Fulbright Awards.

 In my off-season, I have served as a part-time lecturer at the University of Tokyo.
 I also provided pro bono resume and interview training to graduates of the JET Programme who will return to North America after serving as teachers and cross-cultural advisers to local Japanese municipalities and school systems.
-Since 2012, I have volunteered with AIGAC, where I served as a board director and president.
+Since 2012, I have volunteered with The Association of International Graduate Admissions Consultants (AIGAC), where I served as a board director for six years, including one year as president.